About Me

 I like to say that I'm a mathematician who pretends to be a physicist sometimes, although I'd never convince the physicists of that.

-I'm a universitetslektor at Luleå University of Technology (roughly, UK: Senior Lecturer // US: Associate Professor) working geometric analysis, which is essentially the intersection of PDEs and Riemannian geometry.
+I'm a universitetslektor (Senior Lecturer/Associate Professor) at Luleå University of Technology working geometric analysis, which is essentially the intersection of PDEs and Riemannian geometry.

 Photo of a crane by the harbour